 Part of the Small Sunda Islands archipelago and separated from Java (the most populous island in the country) by the Strait of Bali, the island is characterized by an incredible variety of natural landscapes.
 The areas where tourism is most concentrated are the southern coastal areas, which mainly attract water sports enthusiasts such as surfing.
-In the north, on the other hand, there are wonderful seabeds, suitable for snorkeling.
-However, it is Ubud, located in the center of Bali, that plays a key role both as a tourist and cultural center of the country: in addition to terraced rice fields and lush forests, here are the main religious buildings and architectural attractions of the whole island.
+In the north, on the other hand, there are wonderful seabeds suitable for snorkeling.
+However, Ubud, located in the center of Bali, plays a key role both as a tourist and cultural center of the country: in addition to terraced rice fields and lush forests, here are the main religious buildings and architectural attractions of the whole island.

-Here are the best things to do and see in Bali:
+Best things to do in Bali:

 1. Ubud Monkey Forest

 Considered a veritable sanctuary for Balinese long-tailed monkeys, the Mandala Suci Wenara Wana (more commonly known as Ubud’s Monkey Forest) is certainly one of the most unmissable places on the island of Bali, which welcomes more than 12,000 foreign visitors each year.
-The forest has three large temples dedicated to Hindu gods, the most famous of which is the Temple of the Holy Spring, as well as 186 species of plants that make up the 12 hectares of the park.
+The forest has three large temples dedicated to Hindu gods, the most famous of which is the Temple of the Holy Spring, and 186 species of plants that make up the 12 hectares of the park.

 2. Tanah Lot Temple